Kyle Bennett (footballer): Bristol Rovers

 On 1 February 2018, Bennett joined Bristol Rovers on a free transfer after leaving Portsmouth.
-He made his debut on the 3 February, replacing Ollie Clarke in the 56th minute of a 2–1 defeat to Shrewsbury Town.
+He made his debut on 3 February, replacing Ollie Clarke in the 56th minute of a 2–1 defeat to Shrewsbury Town.
 He made his first start a week later and scored the equaliser in a 2–1 comeback victory against Oxford United.

 Having struggled for first team opportunities during the 2019–20 season Bennett was rumoured to be told by manager Ben Garner that he was free to leave the club and he was later not given a shirt number for the upcoming season.

 On 31 January 2019, Bennett joined Swindon Town on loan until the end of the 2018–19 season.
-Bennett made his Swindon debut on 12 February in a 2-0 home victory over Forest Green Rovers, coming off of the bench in the 81 minute of the match.
-Bennett's next appearance was his first start, playing 85 minutes of a 1-1 home draw with Grimsby Town on 23 February.
-He scored his first goal for the club the following week in a 3-0 victory over Colchester United and would go on to score another three goals before the season ended as Swindon secured a mid-table finish.
+Bennett made his Swindon debut on 12 February in a 2–0 home victory over Forest Green Rovers, coming off of the bench in the 81 minute of the match.
+Bennett's next appearance was his first start, playing 85 minutes of a 1–1 home draw with Grimsby Town on 23 February.
+He scored his first goal for the club the following week in a 3–0 victory over Colchester United and would go on to score another three goals before the season ended as Swindon secured a mid-table finish.

 On 8 October 2020, Bennett joined Grimsby Town on loan for the 2020–21 season.

 At the end of the 2020–21 season, it was announced that Bennett would be leaving the club upon the expiration of his contract.

-AFC Telford United
+Non-league

-On 17 July, Bennett played for Notts County on trial and scored a goal in a 2-0 friendly victory over Coalville Town.
+On 17 July, Bennett played for Notts County on trial and scored a goal in a 2–0 friendly victory over Coalville Town.
 On 27 July, manager Ian Burchnall stated that Bennett would not be joining the club due to recent signings of other players in his position, he did state that Bennett would continue to train with County until he finds a new club.

 Following a trial with Notts County, on 12 August 2021 Bennett joined his hometown side AFC Telford United of the National League North.
 On 7 January 2022, it was announced that Bennett had left the club.

-Hednesford Town

 On 7 January 2022, Bennett signed for Southern League Premier Division Central side Hednesford Town.
 He made his debut the following day in a 3–3 draw with Needham Market.

-Stratford Town

 On 14 February 2023, Bennett signed for fellow Southern League Premier Division Central side Stratford Town.

+On 16 June 2023, Bennett signed for Midland League Premier Division club Shifnal Town.